MicrosoftDocs/connected-spaces/articles/queue-management-summary-page.md

 There are two graphs at the bottom of the page: **3 longest queues by day** and **3 slowest queues by day**.

-**3 longest queues by day.** This graph shows the people count trend data for the three Queue management zones that received the greatest footfall during the selected time frame.
+**3 longest queues by day.** This graph shows the people count trend data for the three Queue management zones that received the greatest entries during the selected time frame.

 **3 slowest queues by day.** This graph depicts the wait (dwell) time trend data for the three Queue management zones in which people, on average, spent the most time during the selected time frame.